Grantees: Equipment Grants

 Willowell Foundation

 The Pond Brook Project is requesting grant funds in order to build our science station for students to get hands-on experience with science.
 Pond Brook is an outdoor experiential program and travels throughout Addison County to explore the ecology of our immediate environment.
 Students are aged 12-15, and spend each day outside in nature as a core part of the curriculum.
 Though we are mobile, tools and equipment will help students to document and explore what they find.
 This grant would benefit students directly by allowing them to have access to science equipment, and therefore a space to conduct experiments, inspect specimens, inspire their curiosity, and encourage them to engage more deeply with the world around them.
-With this grant Willowell will purchase a rolling lab table, 2 binocular compound microscopes, 15 hand held magnifiers and a set of propylene beakers.
+Willowell will purchase a rolling lab table, 2 binocular compound microscopes, 15 hand held magnifiers and a set of propylene beakers.